-9.1.
-Student-athletes must participate in an NCAA-administered reinstatement drug test, at the institution's expense, and produce a negative test result in order to restore eligibility following a prior positive drug test.

-9.2.
-This reinstatement test, which includes testing for all NCAA banned substances, shall be initiated by the institution by submitting a request to the NCAA-designated drug-testing agency not sooner than 6 weeks prior to the end of the applicable student-athlete eligibility suspension period.
-Reinstatement tests will be scheduled by the NCAA-designated drug-testing agency within 2-4 weeks of its receipt of a request.
+- 9.1.
+Student-athletes must participate in an NCAA-administered drug test, at the school's expense, and produce a negative test result for all banned drug classes other than cannabinoids in order to restore eligibility following a prior positive drug test.
+Should the exit test result in a positive for use of a substance in the banned drug class cannabinoids, the student-athlete is required to comply with all applicable provisions of NCAA Bylaw 18. - 9.2.
+This exit test, which includes testing for all NCAA banned substances, shall be initiated by the school by submitting a request to the NCAA-designated drug-testing agency not sooner than 6 weeks prior to the end of the applicable student-athlete eligibility suspension period.
+Exit tests will be scheduled by the NCAA-designated drug-testing agency within 2-4 weeks of its receipt of a request.

-An institution receiving inquiries concerning a positive test that results in a student-athlete's ineligibility may elect to consider the following response:
+A school receiving inquiries concerning a positive test that results in a student-athlete's ineligibility may elect to consider the following response: